 This rule can help you work with the AWS Well-Architected Framework.

 This rule resolution is part of the Conformity Security & Compliance tool for AWS.

 When you use your own AWS KMS Customer Master Keys (CMKs) to protect your DocumentDB data (including indexes, logs, replicas and snapshots) from unauthorized users, you have full control over who can use the encryption keys to access your data.
 Amazon KMS service allows you to easily create, rotate, disable and audit Customer Master Keys created for your Amazon DocumentDB clusters.

-To determine the encryption configuration for your AWS FSx file systems, perform the following actions:
+To determine the encryption status and configuration for your AWS DocumentDB clusters, perform the following actions:

 Remediation / Resolution

 To encrypt an existing Amazon DocumentDB cluster with your own AWS KMS Customer Master Key (CMK), perform the following actions: